 On 11 June 2020, the Group announced that it was pursuing Decmil Australia Pty Ltd in relation to amounts it considers entitled pursuant to a contract for electrical services in which the Group had demobilised from site by the end of November 2018.
-In accordance with its accounting policies, the Group has previously recognised revenue in relation to this contract, applying constraint.
-The amount is included within contract assets.
+At the time of writing the arbitration proceedings are in the discovery phase with a hearing of the matter scheduled for early 2022 unless the proceedings settle earlier.
+In accordance with its accounting policies, the Group has previously recognised revenue in relation to this contract, applying constraint, and the Group has reviewed the balance at 30 June 2021.
+The amount is included within contract assets